shiroyasha/blog-source/source/posts/2021-07-02-what-is-a-transaction-outbox-and-why-you-need-it.html.md

 end
 ```

-Now, lets examine what can go wrong with this implementation.
+Let's examine what can go wrong with this implementation.
 We need to answer
 three questions:

 - What happens if RabbitMQ is temporarily available?
 - What happens if writing to RabbitMQ fails?
-- What happens if the service is restarted right after the transaction finishes,
+- What happens if the service is restarted right after the transaction finishes
   but right before the RabbitMQ message is published?

 The answer to all three questions is: The user will be saved to the database,